-Even though, as you will see on the Excel, it is usually more expensive when speaking in terms of corporation it is my preferred option.
+Even though, as you will see on Excel, it is usually more expensive when speaking in terms of corporation it is my preferred option.
 Especially when your business income is far higher than the expense of a minimum wage employee, as you’ll only be paying dividend tax on everything above that salary, while still receiving the benefits of being simply an employee.

 Keep EI and CPP eligibility.
-Unlike when you’re a sole proprietorship there isn’t a one year delay between when you begin paying yourself and when you are able to qualify to pay EI.
+Unlike when you’re a sole proprietorship there isn’t a one-year delay between when you begin paying yourself and when you are able to qualify to pay EI.

-This means that transferring from being an employee to this form of corporation you won’t see a gap in insurable hours for your EI coverage, leaving you eligible.
+This means that by transferring from being an employee to this form of corporation you won’t see a gap in insurable hours for your EI coverage, leaving you eligible.

 Ability to adjust your personal wage as needed.
 Unlike when you’re an employee or sole proprietorship you’re able to adjust how much you pay yourself based on your needs.

-This means that if you’re trying to receive the benefits of being an employee while still minimizing your tax burden you can pay yourself minimum wage.
+This means that if you’re trying to receive the benefits of being an employee while still minimizing your tax burden you can pay yourself at minimum wage.

-Meanwhile, if you need to get approved for a loan or other similar situation you can inflate your wage to it’s full earning potential.
+Meanwhile, if you need to get approved for a loan or other similar situation you can inflate your wage to its full earning potential.
 This also eliminates the need to show your tax returns when applying for most loans, instead, showing a certain amount of paycheques, the wage of which, is decided by you.